Two-Tone Scalloped Potatoes gives new life to a holiday table classic. Everyone will be begging for seconds!

 12 Bloggers has been on of my favorite series this year, and I’m happy to announce we’ll be doing it again next year!!
 So strap in and get ready for even more delicious 12 ingredient or less recipes on the 12th of every month.
 If you missed any of our recipes from this year, hit up the 12 Bloggers section of the site.
 You’ll see all of my recipes, but each post all has links to all 12 themed recipes for the month.

-Potato Bread by Betsy Life
+- Potato Bread from Betsy Life

-Two-Tone Scalloped Potatoes by Bread Booze Bacon
+- Two-Tone Scalloped Potatoes from Bread Booze Bacon

-Sweet Potato Casserole by See Vanessa Craft
+- Sweet Potato Casserole from See Vanessa Craft

-- 4 Yukon Gold potatoes, rinsed
+- 4 Yukon Gold potatoes rinsed

-- 6 Purple potatoes, rinsed
+- 6 Purple potatoes rinsed

-- 1 clove garlic, smashed
+- 1 clove garlic smashed